Sh1v4nk/Google-Clone/README.md

 # Google-Clone

 This project is a simple Google clone created using HTML and CSS.
-It replicates the appearance of the Google homepage, but please note that the functionality is not implemented.
-This project is intended for educational purposes to practice HTML and CSS skills.
-If you're just starting out, you can use it as practise material.
+It replicates the appearance of the Google homepage, and includes basic search functionality.
+Please note that this project is intended for educational purposes to practice HTML, CSS, and basic JavaScript skills.
+If you're just starting out, you can use it as practice material.

 ## Getting Started

 To view or work on this project locally, follow these steps: